juice-ix/MCLG/README.md

 It is possible to manually add gate types with varying numbers of inputs.

 ## Saving Circuits
 You can use shulkers boxes to save an area of element positions and data relative to a point.
-To do this, simply right click two points while not sprinting.
+To do this, simply right click two points while not sprinting with a shulker box in your mainhand.
 This will give you a number of shulker boxes.
  - If the selected area contains > 999 ui elements, a new shulker box will be created.
 This is due to packet limitations.
  - Shulker boxes that are a part of the same circuit are linked by cicruit IDs inside custom data.
 Placing one will place the full circuit.
  - There are a number of pre-added circuits.
 Simply do `/function mclg:give` to get a selection of circuits.
 Alternatively, you can run `/function mclg:give_all` to get every one.